udayakanth1122/ionic2-karma-jasmine-travis-seed/README.md

 ## Ionic 2 + Angular 2 + Typescript + Karma-Jasmine + Travis Seed project
 This project is a seed project that is referring to this project: https://github.com/lathonez/clicker.

-It covers how to write an app using the framework Ionic2 which is based on Angular2.
-The language use in this project is typescript and unit tests are written using Karma-Jasmine.
-The deployment is done using Travis.
+# Things Covered in this project:

-# Requirements
+1. Writing an app using Ionic2 framework which is based on Angular2.
-1. nodejs
+2. Writing code using typescript.
+(Checkout the controllers, services etc)
-2. travis
+3. Build and deploy the app using Travis.

 # How to start

 **Note** that this project requires node v4.x.x or higher and npm 2.14.7.
 ```bash
 git clone https://github.com/lathonez/clicker.git
 cd clicker